reslp/LFS-cazy-comparative/README.md

 *RepeatMasker Libraries*

 By default, repeatmasking is turned off during genome annotation, simply because assemblies downloaded from NCBI are already pre-masked.
-Therfore, you can skip this step and continue with point 3 below.
+Therefore, you can skip this step and continue with point 3 (running the setup script) below.
 You only have to perform the following steps if you would like do do repeatmasking yourself again:

 The RepBase repeat library has become proprietary.
 By default the containers used in the pipeline will use the built in library shipped with RepeatMasker.
 It is however possible to use old versions of the RepBase library.
 This is handled by mounting the respective directory (Libraries directory in the RepeatMasker directory) into the container like so:

 If you have a copy of the RepBase library available tar and gzip the folder, rename it to `Repeatmasker_Libraries.tar.gz` and place this file in `input-data`.

 **IMPORTANT Depending on the used version of this Library repeatmasking may be slightly different compared to what is published in this paper.
 The used Version of the RepBase library used here is from August 2018, shortly before RepBase became proprietary.**

-In case you don't have this library, the setup script will prepare genome annotation so that [tantan](https://gitlab.com/mcfrith/tantan) is used instead.

 3. Now run the `setup.sh` script to download remaining workflows for phylogenomics and genome annotation as well as the input data from NCBI.